Mixing on Stochastic Staircase Transformations: Properties of Stochastically Generated Sequences

 \end{proof}

-\begin{proof} (of Theorem \ref{T:P}) The measure one set will be the intersection of the measure one sets provided by Proposition \ref{P:weakpowerergodic} for each pair $q,\ell \in \mathbb{N}$ (countably many measure one sets).
+\begin{theorem} Let $b$ be an aperiodic integer-valued random variable with finite mean.
+Then almost every sequence stochastically generated by $b$ is weakly power ergodic with respect to any weakly power ergodic transformation. \end{theorem} \begin{proof} The measure one set will be the intersection of the measure one sets provided by Proposition \ref{P:weakpowerergodic} for each pair $q,\ell \in \mathbb{N}$ (countably many measure one sets).
 Assume for the moment that $b$ is not constant.
-Set, for each $k \in \mathbb{N}$ with $k > \ell + q$
+Set, for each $k \in \mathbb{N}$ with $k > \ell + q$,

-On the measure one set chosen, by Proposition \ref{P:weakpowerergodic}, for every $\ell,q$ and every $z \in S^{1}$
+On the measure one set chosen, by Proposition \ref{P:weakpowerergodic}, for every $\ell,q$ and every $z \in S^{1}$,

-and for $k \leq \ell + q$ the proof of the previous Theorem has already established this, hence we may take the supremum of $k \leq N$.
+and for $k \leq \ell + q$ the proof of the previous theorem has already established this, hence we may take the supremum of $k \leq N$.
 Now provided $\ell < q$

 which are six independent terms and therefore